 Role-playing dimension is one those concepts that is discussed a lot from time to time.
 I also posted an article about implementing role-playing dimensions in Tabular models.
-In one my recent posts I used the same concept to implement role-playing dimensions in Power BI.
-So in this post I’m not going to explain role-playing dimensions in Power BI again.

-Defining a new Calculated Measure in Power BI Desktop
+Defining new Measures in Power BI Desktop

 Basically, what I’m going to explain in this post is using inactive relationships between FactInternetSales table and the DimDate dimension by adding a new Calculated measure.
 In this case, we’ll be able to show Sales Amount by different roles, well, dates in this sample in a single chart.